Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Our Verdict

 The Dell AW3225QF is outstanding for PC gaming.
 It has a near-instantaneous response time that results in crisp motion, and it has low input lag for a responsive feel.
-Its near-infinite contrast ratio and perfect black uniformity are also ideal for dark room gaming, and blacks look deep and inky.
+Its deep blacks in dark rooms and perfect black uniformity are also ideal for gaming in light-controlled conditions.
 It also gets bright enough for highlights to pop, and colors look vivid.
 While it supports all common VRR formats to reduce screen tearing, there's noticeable VRR flicker with changing frame rates, which is disappointing if your PC can't maintain consistent frame rates.

 Pros